Tantalum73/Audiograph/README.md

 I'll work on that as soon as I got some feedback about using it :)

 ## Background
 iOS 13 introduced an awsome way to provide stocks-charts to visually impaired users.
 Using a custom accessibility-rotor they are providing spoken chart analysis and an audiograph that renders the chart by using audio.
 That's the most accurate way of describing a chart that otherwise would only available visually.
+Take a look at the following video if you haven't tried it out yourself:
 <a href="https://anerma.de/uploads/iOS_13_Audiograph.mp4"><img height=600 src="Media/iOS_13_preview.png" alt="Screenshot" /></a>